Library Collections - Computer Resources

 Law Library Catalog

-Search the law library's catalog (utsl.sirsi.net) for books and links to online resources.
+Search the law library catalog to see if we have a particular title.
 Our catalog is available from any computer with internet access.

 Online Court Assistance Program (OCAP)